 If you see a link that says Central Library Stacks, that means the book is located physically in the library at the call number location specified in the entry.
 See the sidebar on locating call numbers for more info.

-If there is a button, click it for links that will check for fulltext copies or to see if we subscribe to the journal title through Library Catalog, the library catalog.
+If there is a Find it at VU button button, click it for links that will check for fulltext copies or to see if we subscribe to the journal title through Library Catalog, the library catalog.

-If there is no button, look up the title of the journal or magazine (not the title of the article) in Library Catalog to find out whether or not Vanderbilt subscribes to it.
-If we have any online access to the journal (from another database), Library Catalog will have a button at the top of the record.
+If there is no Find it at VU button button, look up the title of the journal or magazine (not the title of the article) in Library Catalog to find out whether or not Vanderbilt subscribes to it.
+If we have any online access to the journal (from another database), Library Catalog will have a Find it at VU buttonbutton at the top of the record.

 Not Available at Vandy?
 If we don’t have what you need at Vanderbilt, you can go to other resources like WorldCat and use our InterLibrary Loan service.
 Just remember that ILL can take between 3 days to 2 weeks to deliver requested materials, depending on whether the item is a book or an article.
 The turnaround time is usually much quicker for an article.